 NR Group, a Florida-based company that specialises in commercial glazing, provided its NR8000 Series and 1100 Series field glazed curtain wall for the project.

 The initial estimates indicate the project to cost $267m for construction and $16m for demolition/renovation.

-UBS Investment Bank is acting as financial adviser for Aecon, whereas McCarthy Tetrault is legal adviser and Mott MacDonald is the technical and traffic adviser.
+UBS Investment Bank is acting as the financial adviser for Aecon, whereas McCarthy Tetrault is the legal adviser and Mott MacDonald is the technical and traffic adviser.

 Red Sea airport is a new international airport being built in the Kingdom of Saudi Arabia.
 Being developed by The…

 Clark International Airport in the province of Pampanga, Philippines, is undergoing a major expansion, which involves the construction of a…